ideaconsult/apps-ambit/tautomers-example/README.md

  -s,--ruleselection <mode>         Rule selection mode: all, random -t,--tautomers <set>              all: Write all tautomers; best: Write
-                                   only the best tautomer -x,--exclude <file>               Excludes from the output file and benchmarking the structures for which the incremental algorithm is switched to combinatorial one (i.e. rule number limit is reached).
-The info for excluded structures is stored in <file>
+                                   only the best tautomer -x,--exclude <file>               Excludes from the output and the benchmarking file the structures for which the incremental algorithm is switched to combinatorial one (i.e. rule number limit is reached).
+The info about the excluded structures is stored in <file>
  -z,--isomorphismcheck <on/off>    The result isomorphic tautomers are
-                                   filtrated (default 'on')
+                                   filtered (default 'on')
 Examples:
 Read file and write all tautomers to the standard out : java -jar example-ambit-tautomers-jar-with-dependencies.jar	-f filename.sdf

 Read file and write only the best tautomers to an SDF file : java -jar example-ambit-tautomers-jar-with-dependencies.jar	-f filename.sdf -o tautomers.sdf -t best
 ````

 Download Release